 During my research about developing a sheepdog mentality, I kept coming across reports on how the U.S. military is spending tens of millions of dollars each year researching the vital question of how to make soldiers more resilient.
 The research has two goals.
 First, the military wants to create highly-effective soldiers who can perform at the highest levels, even under extreme stress.
 Second, they hope that by training soldiers to be more resilient, they can reduce the skyrocketing incidents of PTSD.

-In 2008 the U.S. Army developed a resilience training program called Battlemind (now known as Ready and Resilient) in response to increased PTSD and suicide rates among soldiers returning from the frontlines.
+In 2008 the U.S. Army developed a resilience training program called Battlemind (now known as Ready and Resilient) in response to increased PTSD, mental health decline, and suicide rates among soldiers returning from the frontlines.
 As part of their basic training, all incoming recruits are given 10 days of resilience instruction designed to fortify their mental toughness.
 In addition to the usual push-ups and shooting drills, soldiers are also taught how to meditate, how to use controlled breathing to reduce the stress response in their minds and bodies, and fundamental resilience skills such as how to avoid catastrophizing and how to change your explanatory style in the face of failure or setbacks.

 The real-time monitoring of one’s physiological responses is called biofeedback.
 And it’s straight out of a weird techno-hippie sci-fi novel (or so it seemed to me when I first learned about it).